inspec/inspec-aws/docs/resources/aws_ec2_volume_attachments.md

 # aws\_ec2\_volume\_attachments

-Use the `aws_ec2_volume_attachments` InSpec audit resource to test properties of a plural AWS EC2 VolumeAttachment.
+Use the `aws_ec2_volume_attachments` InSpec audit resource to test properties of a plural AWS EC2 Volume Attachment.

 The AWS::EC2::VolumeAttachment resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.